mikebway/poc-gcp-ecomm/cart/README.md

 Both the check out and abandon operations take the same minimal inout of just the cart ID.

 Once the status the cart has been so modified, it cannot be changed again.
-In theory, you should be able to add or remove cart items after this point but, at the time of writing, there are no checks in place to prevent that.
+In theory, you should **not** be able to add or remove cart items after this point but, at the time of writing, there are no checks in place to prevent that.

 ```json